tripleee/SmokeDetector-wiki/Commands.md

 #### User-blacklist and user-whitelist
 These lists are maintained *per SmokeDetector instance*.
 The SmokeDetector instances do not share these lists between themselves.
 ##### User-blacklist
-The user-blacklist is a list of users which have all of their posts reported by SmokeDetector.
-The user-blacklist is quite dynamic.
+The user-blacklist is a dynamic list of users which have all of their posts reported by SmokeDetector.
 Users are primarily added to the user-blacklist when someone gives <code>tp<b>u</b></code> feedback to a post the user has authored.
 Users are automatically removed from the user-blacklist when `fp` feedback is given for a post they have authored.
 Users can also be explicitly added or removed with the following commands:
 - `!!/addblu` (same syntax as `!!/addwlu`) — Adds a user to the blacklist (this means that any post of this user will be reported).
 - `!!/rmblu` (same syntax as `!!/rmwlu`) — Removes a user from the blacklist.
 ##### User-whitelist